Easy Gremolata Recipe

 Historical Notes for this Recipe:

-This delicious Gremolata recipe was first posted in 2013, and I have made it many times since then.
-The recipe was last updated with more information in 2024.
+This delicious Gremolata recipe was first posted in 2013, and I’ve made it many times since then.
+The recipe was last updated with more information in 2026.